-If you had a local anaesthetic, you might feel well enough to go home within an hour of the operation.
-It takes longer to recover after a general anaesthetic, but you should still be able to go home the same day.
+It takes a few hours to recover after a general anaesthetic, but you should be able to go home the same day.
+People rarely have to stay in hospital overnight after this operation.

 You'll need to stay at home and take it easy for a day or so.
 You might have some cramps (like bad period pains) that last for up to four hours after the operation.